 Reward your team based on measurable, well-communicated metrics.
 Let remote team members use freedom of their new workplace (i.e., home, coffee shop, or a gazebo on a sandy beach).
 Reward them based on the quality of work and timely completion of milestones assigned, not just time tracked.

 Time zone difference, use it to your advantage

-Timezone differences are generally considered as an issue, but if used effectively it can save time.
-A local tester can test a website or mobile application developed by a remote developer before the developer joins back the next day.
-This can save a day in the process.
-Think, you can find a few of those activities which can save time by utilizing Time zone difference effectively.
+Timezone difference is generally considered as an issue, but if used effectively, it can save time.
+For example, a local tester can test a website or mobile application developed by a remote developer before the developer joins back the next day.
+This can save the day in the process.
+You can find more of such activities that can save time by utilizing time zone differences effectively.